pivotal-cf/bosh-concourse-deployments/README.md

 1. Log into Concourse: `fly -t cpi login -c https://bosh-cpi.ci.cf-app.com -n digitalocean`
 1. Confirm worker has registered: `fly -t cpi workers`

+### Updating Trusted CIDRs for access (workers and humans)

+1. Ensure lastpass note is updated with the CIDRs.
+Look in the `bosh-concourse-upgrader-cpi-pipeline` note for the CIDRs and their sources.
+1. Run `configure-shared` to pick up any lastpass note changes
+1. Start a `re-terraform` job in the shared environment pipeline to refresh the firewall rules.

 ### Troubleshooting

 Refer to the _Troubleshooting_ document under [docs/](`docs/`).